 So I read this article a few minutes ago, and I wanted to share it with you guys (as well as some quotes below).

-- Kaufman estimates that all of these firms combined, from Goldman Sachs to McKinsey & Co., probably hire no more than 5,000 to 10,000 MBAs a year out of the more than 200,000 people who are getting MBAs around the world.
+- Kaufman estimates that all of these firms combined, from to & Co., probably hire no more than 5,000 to 10,000 MBAs a year out of the more than 200,000 people who are getting MBAs around the world.
 The other 190,000 to 195,000 are getting MBAs they don't really need.

 - "Going to Harvard all told can cost you about $350,000.
 That is mortgage level debt.
 Put that through an amortization schedule at a 6.8% rate of interest.
 It's a $2,200 monthly payment over 30 years.
 You are spending $821,000 when you account for the interest.
 The cost is enormous."